 Conversion rate is a core metric for tracking the success of your users and getting insight into how to grow your user base.
-You can calculate the conversion rate between two events via a graph or a funnel.
+You can calculate the conversion rate between two events via a chart or a funnel.

-Example #1: Calculate Conversion in a Graph
+Example #1: Calculate Conversion in a Usage Over Time Chart

 1. Navigate to Analyze > Usage over time